-Requirement $1 - (\S 200.6(c)(4)(i))$: Submit the waiver request at least 90 days before testing window starts for the relevant subject.
+Requirement 1 - (\$200.6(c)(4)(i)): Submit the waiver request at least 90 days before testing window starts for the relevant subject.

-OSDE Response Supporting Evidence OSDE-SES indicated the dates of its alternate assessment testing window and confirmed that the waiver request was being submitted 90 days prior to the beginning of the testing window.
+OSDE Response Supporting Evidence OSDE Response OSDE-SES indicated the dates of its alternate assessment testing window and confirmed that the waiver request was being submitted 90 days prior to the beginning of the testing window.
 Supporting Evidence The Oklahoma Alternate Assessment Program's (OAAP) operational window is March 25, 2024 through May 15, 2024.
 OSDE will submit a waiver request to the U.S. Department of Education for the subject areas of math, ELA, and science prior to Thursday, December 26, 2023.
 Date that is 90 days prior to the start date for the OAAP: December 26, 2023.
 OAAP Year-End Operational Window (required) is March 25, 2024 through May 15, 2024.
 Instructionally Embedded (IE) assessments are for instructional purposes and are optional for LEAs.
 The IE window is September 11, 2023 through February 23, 2024.
 The OAAP testing schedule is disseminated through the Special Education Listserv and is posted to the OAAP Webpage.
+Special Education Listserv and is posted to the OAAP Webpage.
 A memo detailing the testing schedules on August 28, 2023 (Requirement 1 Attachment) was sent to LEAs through the Special Education Listserv.

-Requirement 2 (A) - $(\S 200.6(c)(4)(ii)(A))$: Provide State-level data from the current or previous year that shows the number and percent in each subgroup who took the alternate assessment in the subject area.
+Requirement 2 (A) - (§200.6(c)(4)(ii)(A)): Provide State-level data from the current or previous year that shows the number and percent in each subgroup who took the alternate assessment in the subject area.